can I stop the firefox-patch.js?

 Hi, yes you are right, it's a fake update designed to infect you with malware which we have seen a lot of recently!
 NEVER EVER click on anything like that!
 Please see the article - I found a fake Firefox update.

 If you are in any doubt about the authenticity of update pop-ups etc., it's always best to ignore them and check for yourself by opening the 3-bar menu > Help (question mark at bottom right) > About Firefox.
 Alternatively, you can press the Alt key to bring up the main menu bar > Help > About Firefox.
-More - Update Firefox to the latest version.
+More - Update Firefox to the latest release.

 A possible workaround that seems to work for some, is to install an ad-blocker, such as -